moropo-com/action-trigger-test-run/README.md

           env: '{"VAR_1":"Some variable", "VAR_2":"A different variable"}'
 ```

-In this example, this action will run whenever a push to the producction or staging branch occurs.
+In this example, this action will run whenever a push to the production or staging branch occurs.

 ## Inputs

 ### `api_key`

 **Required** - Moropo App Secret Key, find this in your app in the Moropo dashboard.
-It follows the UUID schema, e.g. `85e67636-7652-45a8-94ac-e7cdd7e8f869`, however we recommend to use Github Secrets for this parameter and provide as follows:
+It follows the UUID schema, e.g. `85e67636-7652-45a8-94ac-e7cdd7e8f869`, however we recommend using Github Secrets for this parameter and provide as follows:

 ```yaml
 ...